furkanturkn/deveng-networking-kmp/README.md

     - Map HTTP status codes or network errors to user-friendly `DevengException` objects.
     - Handle cases where error bodies cannot be parsed or decoded.

+### 4. Initialization and Configuration
+- **Single Point Configuration**: The `initDevengNetworkingModule` function provides a centralized way to configure all module settings.
+- **Dependency Injection**: Uses internal DI to manage HTTP client and exception handler instances.
+- **Logging Control**: Configurable logging that can be enabled or disabled based on environment needs.

-By encapsulating these functionalities, the **DevengNetworkingModule** provides a streamlined interface for managing REST API and WebSocket interactions while handling errors in a consistent and customizable manner.
+By encapsulating these functionalities, the **Deveng Networking KMP** provides a streamlined interface for managing REST API and WebSocket interactions while handling errors in a consistent and customizable manner.

 ---